Hello! My name is Dan Roberts, and I am a computer science educator and software engineer in the Pacific Northwest.

-I am currently the Lead Instructor and Interim Director of Education at Ada Developers Academy, a non-profit software bootcamp in Seattle with the mission of closing the gender gap in tech.
+Until recently I was the Lead Instructor and Interim Director of Education at Ada Developers Academy, a non-profit software bootcamp in Seattle with the mission of closing the gender gap in tech.
 I’ve been with Ada since September 2016, and I love it!
 Teaching is an amazing challenge that pushes me to flex in new ways every day, and the Ada team is fantastically diverse, collaborative and supportive.
+I am currently taking some time off to travel, but I expect to be back at Ada in February of 2020.

 Before Ada I worked at EMC/Isilon (now Dell), a company that builds “Scale-Out Network-Attached Storage” – think an external hard drive so big you need a shed to store it in.
 I worked on their network protocol stack, focusing on the NFS protocol, instrumentation and tooling, and configuration management.
 During my last two years at Isilon I also volunteered at Nathan Hale High School, teaching one period of AP computer science through Microsoft’s TEALS program.